cmdAkio/UncleRoscoCaughtU/README.md

 SOME WARNINGS:
- if you want to keep it as safe as possible dont make any changes. if you want to do a little funny proceed with caution.
+ if you want to keep it as safe as possible dont make any changes. if you want to do a little funny copy and paste the txt file.

-CAUTION !!!
-BEFORE LISTED MAY CAUSE BSOD IN RARE CASES BUT MOSTLY HARMLESS TO MY KNOWLAGE

-:loop
-start (copy and paste rosco website link) goto loop

 NOW, to make it stop just simply reboot. it wont open again unless clicked on.